Bifurcations and multistability in inducible three-gene toggle switch networks: The three-gene toggle switch with self-activation

-As previously shown in Fig.~\ref{fig:nonexcA_stabstart000} and Fig.~\ref{fig:nonexcA_stabend} for Case (A), we can also more closely investigate for Case (B) how different parametrizations for activation and repression influence the range of effector concentrations for which the different types of stable fixed points emerge.
+As previously shown in Fig.~\ref{fig:nonexcA_stabstart000} and Fig.~\ref{fig:nonexcA_stabend} for induction Case I, we can now also investigate how different parametrizations for activation and repression in Case II influence the range of effector concentrations for which the different types of stable fixed points emerge.
 Fig.~\ref{fig:nonexcB_stabstart} tracks the minimum effector concentrations at which fixed points become possible within the parameter space, while Fig.~\ref{fig:nonexcB_stabend} tracks the maximum effector concentrations.
-Given that Case (B) differs from Case (A) only in its treatment of $\bar{R}_1$, it follows that Fig.~\ref{fig:nonexcA_stabend}(A)-(B) and Fig.~\ref{fig:nonexcB_stabend}(C)-(D) show no difference in the expression patterns for those stable states that exclusively express one or both of the non-targeted genes, i.e., $(0,\bar{R}_2,0)$, $(0,0,\bar{R}_3)$, and $(0,\bar{R}_2,\bar{R}_3)$.
+Given that Case II differs from Case I only in its treatment of $\bar{R}_1$, it follows that Fig.~\ref{fig:nonexcA_stabend}(A)-(B) and Fig.~\ref{fig:nonexcB_stabend}(C)-(D) show no difference in the expression patterns for those stable states that exclusively express one or both of the non-targeted genes, i.e., $(0,\bar{R}_2,0)$, $(0,0,\bar{R}_3)$, and $(0,\bar{R}_2,\bar{R}_3)$.
 A slight difference occurs for states expressing one of the two non-targeted genes when $\bar{a} = 1$ and $\bar{d}\leq 0.5$.
-Under these conditions, where Case (A) would allow these states to exist at all effector concentrations, there is instead still an upper bound shown in Fig.~\ref{fig:nonexcB_stabend}(C) for Case (B) beyond which the states cannot exist.
+Under these conditions, where Case I would allow these states to exist at all effector concentrations, there is instead still an upper bound shown in Fig.~\ref{fig:nonexcB_stabend}(C) for Case II beyond which the states cannot exist.
 This means that when effectors determine whether a protein acts a repressor or an activator, and the system neither favors nor disfavors activation, minimizing the effect of repression is not sufficient to allow expression at all effector concentrations, and that this can only be true if the system explicitly favors activation with $\bar{a} > 1$.